 This phenomenon is called the ‘Mandela Effect’, a shared perception of something which didn’t apparently exist.
 It’s named after Nelson Mandela, as many people believe hearing that the statesman had died in prison.
 However, he was released and lived for many years afterwards.

 Some traditional jail keys would double as single-shot guns, so that wardens could act in self-defence if they ever needed to.

 Ever seen The Empire Strikes Back?
 It’s believed that someone snuck a potato into one of the asteroid fields.
 Go back and have a look for it if you don’t believe us!

-Chickens, however, have a wider capacity to see colour, meaning it’s highly likely they can see the full extent of a rainbow’s palette.
+Chickens, however, have a wider capacity to see color, meaning it’s highly likely they can see the full extent of a rainbow’s palette.